RedRainKim/RedRainKim.github.io/_posts/2019-03-28-opencvsharp-study-09.md

 	MatType ddepth,     //output image depth, see combinations; in the case of 8-bit input images it will result in truncated derivatives. int xorder,         //order of the derivative x. int yorder,         //order of the derivative y. int ksize = 3,      //size of the extended Sobel kernel.
-It must be 1, 3, 5 ro 7. double scale = 1,   //optional scale factor for the computed derivative values, by default, no scaling is applied double delta = 0,   //optional delta value that is added to the results prior to storing them in det.
+It must be 1, 3, 5 or 7. double scale = 1,   //optional scale factor for the computed derivative values, by default, no scaling is applied double delta = 0,   //optional delta value that is added to the results prior to storing them in det.
 	BorderTypes borderType = BorderTypes.Reflect101 //pixel extrapolation method